 • Orientation Training consists of one week of training at a local summer camp and will include mandatory AmeriCorps trainings such as the handbook, elevator speeches and National Incident Management Systems (NIMS) as well as trainings focused on general skills members will need at their host sites.

 • Chainsaw Training consists of one week of training at a local site focused on safety.
 Not all 900-hour Environmental Stewards will attend chainsaw training.
 Only those Stewards whose host site has required chainsaw training will participate.

 • WorkReady Credentialing Curriculum, such as Resume Writing, Job Search components, appropriate Workplace Behaviors and Interview Skills will be taught throughout the term of service.

 Service Schedule: 40-hour week, typically Monday-Friday, with occasional weekends and overnights, depending on Host Site Preferences.

 To Apply: Go to our website to complete an online application and send a copy of your resume and cover letter to firstname.lastname@example.org by February 3, 2020 for April Starts, and March 23 for June Starts.
 Additional application components will be requested thereafter

 The Maine Conservation Corps provides equal opportunity in employment and programs.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
 Accommodation arrangements must be requested by contacting MCC staff.

-Childcare assistance if eligible, Education award upon successful completion of service, Living allowance, Student loan forbearance, Training
+Education award upon successful completion of service, Living allowance, Student loan forbearance, Training

 GED/High School Diploma